deskvillage/dannychadburn.github.io/headline-copywriting.md

 ## Brevity is an artform

-With 15 years experience crafting copy for every conceivable digital channel, I've honed my talents to be able to condense any content, company or campaign into a succinct snippet.
+Having crafted copy for every conceivable digital channel, I've honed my talents to be able to condense any content, company or campaign into a succinct snippet.

 Using the allotted space, I specialise in making every character count, whether that's within two words or 20.